sandyjmacdonald/sandyjmacdonald.github.io/_posts/2018-01-10-anatomy-of-an-image-part-I.md

 your desk necessarily.
 Other times, you'll want specifically to build a shot that's completely true to life.

+I'd encourage you to be inspired by photos that other people take; build up a collection of images that you like, either on Pinterest boards, or a physical scrapbook or mood board with photos from magazines.
+It's important to develop your own style and technique though.

 ## Planning out the shot

 In this case, I had a basic idea of the way that I was going to structure the